 The park office is situated 46 kilometers from town or 1 kilometer from Ao Luek Market... read more

-Covers 4 districts: Muaeng, Kaeng Khoi, Nong Khae and Wihan Daeng and occupies an area.... read more
+Covers 4 districts: Muaeng, Kaeng Khoi, Nong Khae and Wihan Daeng and occupies an area of 44 square kilometers..... read more